peteroupc/html3dutil/tutorials/glmath.md

 pitch followed by a negative 20-degree roll does not undo a 30-degree pitch followed by a 20-degree roll.

-The methods quatMultiply, quatFromPitchYawRoll, among others, involve multiplying quaternions, combining multiple rotations into a single rotation.
+The methods quatMultiply and quatFromEuler, among others, involve multiplying quaternions, combining multiple rotations into a single rotation.
 In these methods, multiplying one rotation by another creates a combined rotation in which the second rotation happens